 By the fourth quarter, the Gators grew their lead to an insurmountable 41-7 score.
 Quite simply, they were kicking the Mountaineers’ ass.

-So late in the game, the UF head coach decided to let the offense run the his hidden ball trick play.
+So late in the game, the UF head coach decided to let the offense run his hidden ball trick play.

 What does that mean exactly?
 Like something you’d see in pee wee football, the quarterback and a bunch of offensive players huddle up in the middle of a play then turn and each act like they’re carrying the ball.